COVID-HLA/ASHI2021Workshop/README.md

 Once R is installed, install Rstudio in your local environment using the instructions for your variety of linux, macOS or Windows [here](https://www.rstudio.com/products/rstudio/download/#download).

-Once Rstudio is installed, open Rstudio (by double clicking the icon) and install BIGDAWG in the Rstudio environment by going to the Tools pulldown menu, selecting "Install Packages ...", selecting "Repository (CRAN)" in the "Install from:" menu, enter "BIGSDAWG" in the "Packages (separate multiple with space or comma): menu, and click the "**Install**" button.
+Once Rstudio is installed, open Rstudio (by double clicking the icon) and install BIGDAWG in the Rstudio environment by going to the Tools pulldown menu, selecting "Install Packages ...", selecting "Repository (CRAN)" in the "Install from:" menu, enter "BIGDAWG" in the "Packages (separate multiple with space or comma): menu, and click the "**Install**" button.